nandinigithub22/WSN/README.md

 What is Wireless Network ?
-A wireless network is a system that connects devices (such as computers, smartphones, printers, etc.) to each other and to the internet without using physical cables.
+A wireless network is a system that connects devices (such as computers, smartphones, printers, laptops etc.) to each other and to the internet without using physical cables.
 Wireless networks are convenient as they eliminate the need for physical cables, allowing devices to